Kinley-pal8/SS2025_SWS303_02230287/practical_2/SWS303_Practical2_Report.md

 # Changed root:x: -> root:hashed_password:
 ```

-What I did here was replace the "x" in the root user's entry (which normally tells the system to look in `/etc/shadow` for the password) with the actual password hash I generated.
-This meant I could now log in as root using the password "hacked123".
+The procedure involved replacing the "x" in the root user's entry (which normally directs the system to look in `/etc/shadow` for the password) with the actual password hash that was generated.
+This modification enabled root login using the known password "hacked123".

-#### Step 5: Testing the privilege escalation
+#### Step 5: Privilege Escalation Validation

-After making this change, I was able to use `su` to switch to the root account using my known password.
-This would generate authentication events that my monitoring tools could detect.
+After implementing this change, the `su` command was used to switch to the root account using the known password.
+This action generated authentication events that could be detected by the monitoring tools.

-### 2.4 Why this approach was effective for testing
+### 2.4 Testing Approach Effectiveness

-This privilege escalation scenario was perfect for testing my monitoring tools because:
+This privilege escalation scenario proved ideal for testing the monitoring tools because:

-- **It generates real authentication events** that appear in `/var/log/auth.log`
+- **Real authentication events were generated** that appeared in `/var/log/auth.log`
-- **It involves actual privilege changes** that security tools should detect
+- **Actual privilege changes occurred** that security tools should detect
-- **It's realistic** - similar attacks happen when systems are misconfigured
+- **The scenario was realistic** - similar attacks occur when systems are misconfigured
-- **It's safe** - I was doing this on my own test system and could easily restore the original file permissions
+- **The environment was controlled** - testing was conducted on a dedicated test system with easily reversible changes
-- **It creates multiple log entries** across different monitoring approaches
+- **Multiple log entries were created** across different monitoring approaches

-## 3. What I found
+## 3. Results and Analysis

-Now that I had set up both the monitoring tools and created actual security events to detect, I could test how well each monitoring method captured and displayed the privilege escalation attempts.
+Both the monitoring tools and actual security events had been configured, enabling testing of how effectively each monitoring method captured and displayed the privilege escalation attempts.

-### 3.1 First method: Using systemctl status
+### 3.1 systemctl status Analysis

-I ran: `sudo systemctl status pe_detect.service`
+The command `sudo systemctl status pe_detect.service` was executed for analysis.

-This command turned out to be really useful for getting a quick overview.
-What I noticed when I checked the service status after performing the privilege escalation:
+This command proved highly useful for obtaining quick system overviews.
+Observations made when the service status was checked after privilege escalation included:

-When I checked the service status, I could see:
+The service status revealed:

-- Whether the service was actually running or had crashed
+- Whether the service was operational or had encountered failures
-- How much CPU and memory it was using (helpful for spotting problems)
+- Current CPU and memory utilization (valuable for identifying performance issues)
-- The last few log messages right there in the output - including any alerts from my privilege escalation attempts
+- Recent log messages displayed directly in the output, including alerts from privilege escalation attempts
-- The process ID and some basic info about what systemd thinks is happening
+- Process ID and basic information about systemd's service interpretation
-- Recent detection events from when I switched to root using the compromised password
+- Recent detection events from root access using the compromised password

-What worked well:
+Advantages observed:

-- Super quick way to check if the detection service caught my attack
+- Rapid method for verifying detection service response to attacks
-- Don't need to hunt around for log files
+- No requirement to search through multiple log files
-- Shows both service health AND recent security events in one place
+- Consolidated display of service health and recent security events
-- Easy to remember command
+- Easily memorable command syntax
-- Immediately showed me that my privilege escalation was detected
+- Immediate confirmation of privilege escalation detection

-What didn't work so well:
+Limitations identified:

-- Only shows the most recent messages, so if I had done multiple attacks, I might miss earlier ones
+- Display limited to most recent messages, potentially missing earlier attack attempts
-- Not useful if I wanted to watch attacks happen in real-time
+- No real-time monitoring capabilities for ongoing attacks
-- Sometimes the filtering hides important details about the attack methods
+- Filtering mechanisms occasionally obscured important attack details

-### 3.2 Second method: Running the script directly
+### 3.2 Direct Script Execution Analysis

-Instead of running it as a service, I also tried just executing the Python script directly while I performed the privilege escalation attack.
+Direct execution of the Python script was tested as an alternative to service-based operation during the privilege escalation attack.

-What I saw:
+Observations made:
-This was really interesting because I got to see everything the script was doing in real-time as I executed my attack.
+The direct execution approach proved particularly revealing as it provided real-time visibility into script operations during attack execution.
 The output included:

-- Live events as they happened (like when I used `su` to switch to root with my compromised password)
+- Live events as they occurred (such as `su` commands used to switch to root with the compromised password)
-- Nicely formatted JSON data with timestamps showing exactly when the privilege escalation occurred
+- Structured JSON data with timestamps showing precise privilege escalation timing
-- Warning messages about deprecated code (which helped me understand the script better)
+- Warning messages about deprecated code (which aided in script understanding)
-- Raw detection data that showed the authentication events from my attack
+- Raw detection data displaying authentication events from the attack
-- Immediate alerts when the system detected the suspicious root access
+- Immediate alerts when suspicious root access was detected

-The good parts:
+Advantages identified:

-- Perfect for testing and debugging - I could see the detection happening immediately as I performed each step of the attack
+- Optimal for testing and debugging with immediate detection visibility during each attack step
-- No system log formatting getting in the way of seeing the raw security events
+- Unfiltered access to raw security events without system log formatting interference
-- Great when developing security tools because you get instant feedback about whether your attack was detected
+- Excellent feedback mechanism for security tool development and attack detection validation
-- Easy to see exactly which parts of my privilege escalation triggered alerts
+- Clear visibility into which privilege escalation components triggered alerts
-- Could watch the correlation between my `su` commands and the detection events
+- Direct correlation observation between `su` commands and detection events

-The problems:
+Limitations encountered:

-- If I close the terminal or log out, I lose all the attack evidence
+- Terminal closure or logout resulted in complete loss of attack evidence
-- Doesn't integrate with the system's logging infrastructure, so other security tools might miss it
+- Lack of integration with system logging infrastructure, potentially causing other security tools to miss events
-- Not practical for production monitoring since it's not persistent
+- Impractical for production monitoring due to non-persistent nature
-- Hard to correlate with other system events that might be related to the attack
+- Difficulty correlating with other system events related to the attack

-### 3.3 Third method: Good old tail -f
+### 3.3 Traditional Log Monitoring Analysis

-Command: `sudo tail -f /var/log/auth.log`
+The command `sudo tail -f /var/log/auth.log` was employed for traditional log monitoring.

-This is the classic Unix way of watching logs, and it worked really well for seeing my privilege escalation attack unfold in real-time.
-I pointed it at the authentication log to see what was happening with my login attempts and privilege changes.
+This classic Unix approach to log monitoring proved highly effective for observing privilege escalation attacks in real-time.
+The authentication log was monitored to track login attempts and privilege changes.

-What I observed during my attack:
+Attack observations included:

-- Real-time authentication events scrolling by as I performed each step
+- Real-time authentication events displayed as each attack step was performed
-- Messages from `pam_unix` when I switched users and gained root access
+- `pam_unix` messages generated when user switching and root access occurred
-- Session start/end events showing the exact timeline of my attack
+- Session start/end events providing precise attack timeline information
-- The familiar syslog format that clearly showed my user switching to root
+- Standard syslog format clearly displaying user transitions to root
 - Clear evidence of my successful privilege escalation in the standard log format

 I could see events like: